The purpose of this policy is to define the key areas of collecting interest of the Modern Records Centre and any limitations to its collections.

 Geographical and other constraints

-• The guidelines of the Society for the Study of Labour History in relation to local labour records are in general adhered to, with the exception of local branch records received as part of a national headquarter’s deposit.
-The prior collecting interests of other repositories are respected, eg. agricultural trade unionism at the Institute of Agricultural History, Reading University.
+The guidelines of the Society for the Study of Labour History in relation to local labour records are in general adhered to, with the exception of local branch records received as part of a national headquarter’s deposit.
+The prior collecting interests of other repositories are respected, eg. agricultural trade unionism at the Museum of English Rural Life, University of Reading.